National Railways of Zimbabwe: Nationalisation and founding of NRZ

 In 1987, the NRZ renounced ownership of Botswana's interior lines (an act left over from the colonial period), giving rise to that country's state-owned railway, the Botswana Railways.

-In 1996, the government of Zimbabwe established a privatized concession to New Limpopo Projects Investments Ltd (NLPI) to build a new link between Bulawayo and Beitbridge, thus providing a more direct rail link with South Africa.
+In 1996, the government of Zimbabwe established a privatised concession to New Limpopo Projects Investments Ltd (NLPI) to build a new link between Bulawayo and Beitbridge, thus providing a more direct rail link with South Africa.
 NLPI founded Beitbridge Bulawayo Railway Ltd to operate the new link.
 The line opened on July 15, 1999.

 In 1997, the deregulation of the transport industry took place, removing the monopoly of the sector held by NRZ, a fact that led the company to enter into deep decline and accumulate increasing losses.

 Crisis

 The NRZ has suffered from the general decline of the country's economy.
 Neglect of maintenance, lacking spare parts, and overdue replacement of equipment have led to a situation were only part of the network is in good condition and equipment problems have led to reduced service.
 Steam locomotives have been reintroduced since 2004 as coal is in relatively good supply, while diesel must be imported and electricity shortages are common.
 Further, the company is seriously indebted, making it impossible to solve this situation without external help.
 Goods transport has declined, from 18 million tonnes in 1998 to 2 million tonnes in 2010.